wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 ## What are some of the tools/frameworks?

-- Metaploit: The most widely used open-source penetration testing framework. allows security professionals to find, exploit, and validate vulnerabilities in systems, networks, and applications.
+- Metasploit: The most widely used open-source penetration testing framework. allows security professionals to find, exploit, and validate vulnerabilities in systems, networks, and applications.
 It features a vast database of exploits, payload generation, and post-exploitation tools, often used to simulate attacks.

 - Cobalt Strike: commonly seen in compromised environments.
 The industry professionals have help come up with a detection method for Cobalt Strike.